 Here are the best places to stay in Tadoussac, as usual sorted for all budgets:

-Middle-priced (from 160 to 220 CAD): Maison Hovington is a cool bed and breakfast in Tadoussac that awaits you with a nice garden, cozy and spacious rooms, and a daily buffet breakfast served on-site!
+Middle-priced (from $160 to $220 CAD): Maison Hovington is a cool bed and breakfast in Tadoussac that contains a nice garden, cozy and spacious rooms, and a daily buffet breakfast served on-site!
 Tadoussac Hotel is an accessible 4-star hotel that offers amazing views over Tadoussac Bay!
 Plus, they even have on-site spa services and 2 restaurants that serve delicious dishes!

 Day 7: Saguenay Fjord

-“Saguenay” derives from Aboriginal words Saga and Nipi, which means “where the water exists”
+“Saguenay” comes from the Aboriginal words Saga and Nipi, which means “where the water exists”

-With over 100 km in length, Saguenay is the longest fjord in the world at this low latitude!
-The cool thing about the fjords is that there are easily accessible by car (I am comparing with Milford Sound where you would need 2 days or a helicopter ride to get there!).
+At over 100 km in length, Saguenay is the longest fjord in the world at this low latitude!
+The cool thing about fjords is that they are easily accessible by car (I am comparing it to Milford Sound in New Zealand where you would need 2 days or a helicopter ride to get there!).

 Parc National du Fjords du Saguenay stretches for over 320 km2 of protected territory with panoramic vistas.
-The entrance to the park is 8 CAD per day and it is located about 50 mins driving from the town.
+The entrance to the park is $9 CAD per day and it is located about a 50 minute drive from the town.

 Things to do in Saguenay

-Here are some main things to do in the area with a more detailed explanation on what I personally did myself below:
+Here are some of the main things to do in the area with a more detailed explanation on what I personally did myself below:

-- Do a trail in the Saguenay Fjord National Park
+- Hike a trail in the Saguenay Fjord National Park

-- Do kayaking inside the Fjord National Park
+- Go kayaking inside the Fjord National Park

 - Visit L’Anse-de-Tabatiere